188.8.131.52 The (Plot Details) Label Tab (Without Label Column)

 Please note that the Frame option will be set to Auto for the special point by default.
 It means that the settings of special point will follow that of the whole plot.
 Of cause, you can customize these settings for the special point for your own needs.

 Adjust the margin of the frame in the percent of font height.
 The top/bottom/left/right margin shares the same value.
 This option is not available for Box Chart.

 Please note that this option will be set to Auto for the special point by default.
 It means the settings of special point will follow that of the whole plot.
 Of cause, you can customize these settings for the special point for your own needs.

 Type or select the desired font size (in points) for the label text.

-The default size is determined by the Size combination box value in the Text Tool group on the Text Fonts tab of the Options dialog box (Tools: Options).
+The default size is determined by the Size combination box value in the Text Tool group on the Text Fonts tab of the Options dialog box (Preferences: Options).

 Select this check box to put a white background behind each label.

 This checkbox is only available for special points.
 When a data point becomes special, its properties will follow that of the plot until you customize it.
 Emphasis means the Bold, Italic and Underline label formats of this special point follows the plot.
 Uncheck it to edit the formatting buttons below.

 Click the text formatting buttons (Bold, Italic, and Underline) to format the label text.